What is Epi-LASIK?

-Epi-LASIK is a new form of refractive surgery.
+Epi-LASIK is a form of refractive surgery.
 This alternative to LASIK eye surgery was introduced in 2003, and has already enabled thousands of patients to go without their glasses or contact lenses.
 Like LASIK eye surgery, Epi-LASIK is a form of laser eye surgery for the correction of vision problems such as nearsightedness, farsightedness, and astigmatism.

-Are You a Candidate?
+Are you a candidate?

-The Epi-LASIK Procedure
+The Epi-LASIK procedure

 Before the surgeon begins, anesthetic eye drops will be used to numb your eyes and relieve any discomfort.
 You will still be able to see during the surgery, though your vision will be blurred.

 First, the surgeon slides a plastic blade, known as an epi-keratome or epithelial separator, over the surface of the cornea gently separating the epithelial layer, or outermost layer of the eye.
 Gentle suction creates a hinged portion of epithelium that is then lifted out of the way exposing the underlying tissue.

 Next, a laser is used to ablate (or remove) targeted corneal cells.
 This precise reshaping of the cornea is what corrects the patient’s vision.
-Then, the epithelial sheet is repositioned over the eye where it adheres without requiring stitches.
+Then, the epithelial sheet is re-positioned over the eye where it adheres without requiring stitches.
 A special contact lens is then placed on the eye keeping the flap in place while it heals.

 Epi-LASIK is considered to be among the safest forms of refractive surgery, resulting in less damage to the corneal nerves.
 While complications are uncommon, they can include over or under-correction of vision, halos, glare, and other vision issues.
 Some patients have also experienced delayed epithelial healing or loss of the epithelial flap created during the surgery.

 During this time, it is important not to do anything that would strain or irritate the eyes.
 You will be given antibiotic eye drops to use after the surgery in order to promote healing and reduce the risk of infection.

 Because it is considered an elective procedure, these costs are not usually covered by health insurance.
-However, many doctors offer financing options for refractive surgery procedures that can make treatment more affordable.
+Many doctors offer financing options for refractive surgery procedures that can make treatment more affordable.